ng9891/SMRO-MarketWatch/README.md

 # SMRO - MarketWatch
-A Discord Bot to check for new item listing in the market below users defined thresholds.
+A Discord Bot to check for new items listing in the SMRO market below users defined thresholds.

 The purpose of this App is to notify users of a sale/deal in the SMRO market.
 Players can focus on playing (or not to play) the game and won't have to worry about missing a deal for an item they want to buy ever!